accordproject/cicero-template-library/src/full-contract/text/grammar.tem.md

    * This SLA does not apply in circumstances that could be reasonably said to be beyond the supplier's control.
 For instance: floods, war, acts of god and so on.
    * This SLA also does not apply if the client is in breach of its contract with the supplier for any reason (e.g. late payment of fees).

-Having said all that, [{supplierName}] aims to be helpful and accommodating at all times, and will do its absolute best to assist [{clientName}] wherever possible.
+Having said all that, {{supplierName}} aims to be helpful and accommodating at all times, and will do its absolute best to assist {{clientName}} wherever possible.

 ## Responsibilities
 ## Supplier responsibilities